combinat::countingFunctions – counting functions

 Returns the counting function f with all coefficients shifted by delta.
 In case delta is positive, the missing coefficients of f are completed with zeroes of the coefficient ring.

-Algebraically, when delta is non-negative, this is the counting function for math.
-When delta is negative, the same formula holds after discarding the first terms of math.
-For example, shifting math by math yields math.
+Algebraically, when delta is non-negative, this is the counting function for .
+When delta is negative, the same formula holds after discarding the first terms of .
+For example, shifting by yields .

 Complexity: constant time.